 Hurston-Deloria Fellowships for Doctoral Study in Anthropology

-The Department of Anthropology at Columbia University is delighted to offer three supplemental fellowships for incoming doctoral students in sociocultural or archaeological anthropology, over three years from 2021-23.
-The fellowships aim to build on the path-breaking careers of Zora Neale Hurston and Ella Deloria by supporting students from under-represented and/or socio-economically disadvantaged backgrounds, and fostering scholarship that engages topics relevant to their communities.
+The Department of Anthropology at Columbia University is delighted to offer three supplemental fellowships for incoming doctoral students in sociocultural or archaeological anthropology, over three years from 2022-2024.
+The fellowships aim to build on the path-breaking careers of Zora Neale Hurston and Ella Deloria by supporting students from socio-economically under-resourced backgrounds, and fostering scholarship that engages topics relevant to their communities.
 All projects are eligible, but we are particularly interested in topics centered on Black, Latinx and/or Indigenous North America, broadly construed, or focused on critical race theory and/or settler colonialism.
-The fellowships are funded by Columbia University’s Graduate Equity Initiative and are part of a suite of commitments by the Anthropology department to support under-represented students intellectually and financially, and to create a supportive community for our students, especially those who have overcome substantial obstacles on their journey to graduate school.
+The fellowships are funded by Columbia University’s Graduate Equity Initiative and are part of a suite of commitments by the Anthropology Department to create a supportive community for our students, especially those who have overcome substantial obstacles on their journey to graduate school.

-If you have further questions or need clarification on any aspect of this fellowship, please contact Prof. Zoë Crossland at [email protected].
+If you have further questions or need clarification on any aspect of this fellowship, please contact Professor Zoë Crossland at [email protected].